SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Dependency_Checker.md

 A **Log Visualizer** is also present in order to facilitate the consult of the log files generated upon scaning.

+Finally, to facilitate the navigation, an **Overview** page is provided in order to have a chain of Repositories -> Projects -> Dependencies -> Vulnerabilities.

 ## Notes

 - The logging files are being overwritten upon a new scan of the same repository.